ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 >What are the dangers of using these raw reads in a real experiment?

 ### Taxonomic Annotation
-Using kraken2 to annotate these files:
+Using kraken2 to annotate these files.
+We are also using parallel, a tool that helps us run a command with a series of different inputs. parallel is used in this case to feed kraken2 each pair of your fastq files without the need for you to type out this command for each file:
 ```bash
 mkdir kraken2_kreport
 mkdir kraken2_outraw